 Thought Management!
 On this website are some of the best of the best, most practical ideas, tools, and tips we’ve discovered on consciously managing thoughts.
 Also see categories, index, the menu above, and the search box on the right hand side to access more details.

 The only thing we can truly control, and then only if we choose to do so, is our conscious thoughts.
 Luckily this is enough.
 The fact we can choose which thoughts to focus our attention on gives us the ability to become the master of our destiny.
-Let our thoughts drift, the #1 sin, and we will become their slave.
+Let our thoughts drift, the #1 sin of 80% of us, and we become their slave.

 Peter Drucker’s famous slogan from The Effective Executive really works.
 See the details of first things first and start using them.